Saturday, November 23, 2013

 Father's Day Special: Leading The Way

 How do you define a Father?
 What can you say about your Father?
 How did your Father raise you?
-These are some of the questions that we can find answers on how we truly know our Father as we celebrate and honor on their most special day of remembering.
+These are some of the questions that we can find answers to on how we truly know our Father as we celebrate and honor their most special day of remembering.

 © 2013 Del Cusay